 Art has just been rediscovering the technique, thanks to constantly developing technology.

-My mission with using ultraviolet and other photoluminescent techniques in my art pieces is to elevate those fantastic and largely unused colors back into where they should belong: something that we can enjoy, something that opens up our perception to the world surrounding us.
+My mission with using ultraviolet and photo-luminescent or glow in the dark techniques in my art pieces is to elevate those fantastic and largely unused colors back into where they should belong: something that we can enjoy, something that opens up our perception to the world surrounding us.

 By learning having a lot more things to experience that meets our mortal eyes, we might just have a better understanding of how the world really presents itself and that there are a lot more happening even on the surface than we imagined before.
 I am hoping that this experience will take us back to a more harmonic unison with nature and each other by revealing, presenting and sharing that extra dimension that further connects us.

 Seeing should be believing there is room left for the invisible, believing is making the invisible visible.

 Ultraviolet light is one type of electromagnetic wave.
 Electromagnetic waves are different than waves on a string or waves that you see in water because they don't need anything to travel through.
 They are waves of pure energy and because of this, they can travel through empty space.